autodistill/autodistill-gemini/README.md

 [Gemini](https://deepmind.google/technologies/gemini/), developed by Google, is a multimodal computer vision model that allows you to ask questions about images.
 You can use Gemini with Autodistill for image classification.

+You can combine Gemini with other base models to label regions of an object.
+For example, you can use Grounding DINO to identify abstract objects (i.e. a vinyl record) then Gemini to classify the object (i.e. say which of five vinyl records the region represents).
+Read the Autodistill [Combine Models](https://docs.autodistill.com/utilities/combine-models/) guide for more information.

 > [!NOTE]
 > Using this project will incur billing charges for API calls to the Gemini API.
 > Refer to the [Google Cloud pricing](https://cloud.google.com/pricing/) page for more information and to calculate your expected pricing.
 This package makes one API call per image you want to label.